iree-org/iree/docs/website/docs/reference/glossary.md

 ## LinAlg

-[Linalg](https://mlir.llvm.org/docs/Dialects/Linalg/) is an MLIR dialect that defines how Linalg Algebra operations can be described in a generalized fashion, including a set of commonly used linear algebra operations.
-IREE's codegen defines tensor operations using the Linalg dialect, and is used to generate the loop structures for the CPU and GPU backends.
+[Linalg](https://mlir.llvm.org/docs/Dialects/Linalg/) is an MLIR dialect that defines how Linear Algebra operations can be described in a generalized fashion, including a set of commonly used operations.
+IREE's code generation defines tensor operations using the Linalg dialect, then uses it to generate the loop structures for the CPU and GPU backends.

 ## SPIR-V